 "Bipolar disorder often gets confused with ADHD in children," says Michael Aronson, MD, a clinical psychiatrist and consultant for WebMD.
 "There are very similar symptoms, the distractibility, the periods of depression."

-Adolescent bipolar disorder is the most difficult diagnosis to make, Aronson tells WebMD.
+Childhood or adolescent bipolar disorder is often the most difficult diagnosis to make, Aronson tells WebMD.
 "It can be difficult to distinguish whether it's normal mood swings, bipolar disorder, or ADHD.
 Also, in adolescence, depression manifests itself differently than in adults.
 There's anger, irritability, rebellious behavior, drug use.
 Drug abuse is in the spectrum of symptoms of bipolar disorder."
+To better differentiate recurrent anger outbursts from bipolar disorder in children and adolescents, a new diagnostic category called Disruptive Mood Dysregulation Disorder (DMDD) has been created.

 In adults, other problems often accompany bipolar disorder.
-Women with bipolar disorder are more prone to switching moods more quickly -- called "rapid cycling."
-They're also more likely to have mania and depressive symptoms in the same episode -- called a "mixed episode."
-Also, about 60% of all people with bipolar disorder have drug or alcohol dependence, seasonal depression, or certain anxiety disorders, like posttraumatic stress disorder (PTSD).
+Women with bipolar disorder are more prone to have four or more episodes in a one-year period -- called "rapid cycling."
+They're also more likely to have mania and depressive symptoms in the same episode -- called an episode with "mixed features."
+Also, up to about 60% of all people with bipolar disorder have drug or alcohol dependence, seasonal depression, or certain anxiety disorders, like posttraumatic stress disorder (PTSD).
+The effects of street drugs can sometimes cause depression or mimic the symptoms of mania, making diagnoses especially challenging in substance abusers and not always straightforward.

 Signs of mania: increased activity; less need for sleep; overly euphoric mood; racing thoughts; forceful, rapid speech.